At a glance

 Anyone aged 18 or over can join

-In desperate situations, many refugees leave home with just the clothes on their back.
-The centre has a clothes bank where they provide clothing and toiletries to the refugees.
-You’ll be involved in the handing out of these items which will make their transition more comfortable.
+In desperate situations, many refugees and migrants leave home with just the clothes on their back.
+The shelter has a clothes bank, supported by donations from the community, where they can find the necessary clothing and toiletries.

 Where in Mexico will I work?